Besan Ladoo Recipe

 - ¾ cup grated jaggery or ½ cup powdered sugar as alternative

-Heat a heavy-bottomed non-stick pan and dry roast besan on medium heat, stirring constantly until the raw smell disappears and a nutty aroma develops, perfect for authentic besan ladoos.
+Take a heavy-bottomed non-stick pan and add besan (gram flour).
+Dry roast it on medium heat for a few minutes, stirring constantly, until the raw smell disappears and a nutty aroma emerges.

 -